History of the Jews in the Philippines: Recognition of independence up to the present

 After the liberation of the Philippines from Japanese occupation by the U.S. and Philippine Commonwealth Armed Forces, the freed internees of STIC joined with the remaining refugees in Manila to try to rebuild their devastated community.
 Temple Emil and Bachrach Hall had been totally destroyed.
 All had been victimized by the Japanese occupying forces, which resulted in the death of 70 members of the Jewish community.
 The American military took steps to assist the Jewish community in its recovery.
 U.S. and Filipino soldiers provided not only food, water, supplies, and medicine for the victims, but also donated $15,000 for the rebuilding of the synagogue.

 But the destruction was so widespread that nearly all of the refugees and their American and British benefactors left the Philippines and the community membership had decreased by 30% by the end of 1946.
 Fewer than 250 European Jewish refugees could be counted among the estimated 600 Jews who remained in the Philippines by the end of 1948.
 By 1954, the Jewish community of Manila counted a total of 302 members.
 By rescuing over 1,300 Jewish refugees, this American Commonwealth saved them from the fate of the six million Jews who were murdered in the Holocaust.

 As of 2005, Jews in the Philippines numbered at the most 500 people.
 Other estimates range between 100 and 18,500 people (0.000001% and 0.005% of the country's total population).

 As of 2011, Metro Manila has the largest Jewish community in the Philippines, which consists of roughly seventy families.
 The country's only synagogue, Beth Yaacov, is located in Makati, as is the Chabad House.
-There are, of course, other Jews elsewhere in the country, like the Bagelboys of Subic and Angeles City but these are obviously fewer and almost all transients, either diplomats or business envoys, and their existence is almost totally unknown in mainstream society.
+There are, of course, other Jews elsewhere in the country, like the Bagelboys of Subic and Angeles City and Siargao Island but these are obviously fewer and almost all transients, either diplomats or business envoys, and their existence is almost totally unknown in mainstream society.
 There are a few Israelis in Manila working at call centers and a few other executives.
 There are also a number of converts to Judaism.
+Globally, predominantly in the Western world, Filipinos and Jews have intermixed, with hundreds of thousands of mixed Filipino-Jewish individuals existing in the modern era.